ml5174/sacpcp/README.md

 1.      git checkout master
 1.      git pull upstream master
 1.      cd ../..
-1. Set the upstream master for the main source:<br>
-        git remote add upstream https://github.com/ml5174/sacpcp.git
+1. Set the upstream master for the main source: git remote add upstream https://github.com/ml5174/sacpcp.git
 1.      git checkout master
 1.      git pull upstream master
-1. Once you cloned the repo to your desktop and have node installed you need to cd to the project and type:<br>
+1. Once you cloned the repo to your desktop and have node installed you need to cd to the project and type: npm install
-        npm install
 1. Now install cordova and ionic. if on macOS, you may need to prefix this command with sudo:<br>
         npm install -g cordova ionic